aiobofh/cutest/README.rst

       Pretty neat, right?

-3. OK - Common sense tell us, that if a file is opened, it should probably be closed also.
+3. OK - Common sense tell us, that if a file is opened, it should probably be closed too.
 Otherwise the OS would end up with a bunch of opened files.

    a.
 So let's define a test for checking that the provided file name
-      actually close the _correct_ file too, before the design under test exits and return it's 0 (zero).
+      actually close the _correct_ file, before the design under test exits and return it's 0 (zero).

-      This time you will have to manipulate the return value of the ``fopen()`` function, to something that makes it easy to recognize as argument to the ``fclose()`` value.
-Making sure that the design close the correct file.
+      This time you will have to manipulate the return value of the ``fopen()`` function to something that makes it easy to recognize as argument to the ``fclose()`` value.
+Hance making sure that the design close the correct file.
 This is done by setting the retval of the ``fopen()`` mock-up control structure by assigning a value to ``cutest_mock.fopen.retval``.